 Financial support for all summer internships is made possible by the Swarthmore Foundation, a small philanthropic, multiconstituent funding body formed by the College in 1987 and supported by endowments from individuals, foundations, and others.
 Decisions made by the Swarthmore Foundation committee are administered by the Lang Center.

 The generosity of Eugene M. Lang ’38 supports these internship and project awards in addition to others, including the John W. Anderson ’50 Memorial Internship; Believe Current Social Action Award Fund; Cilento Family Community Service Internship; Class of 1961 Fund for the Arts and Social Change; Landis Community Service Fund; Gerry and Marguerite Lenfest Student Fellowship; Miller Internship for Environmental Preservation; John Nason Community Service Fellowship; Penrose International Service Fund; Sager Fund Internship; and Gilmore Stott Service Award.

 For Students: A project may have its own mission, goals, and objectives; be small or large scale; be of a student’s own design or co-created with others; involve feasibility study, assessment of community assets, interests, and needs, and so on; and engage self and others from ideation to implementation through project evaluation and replication/extension.
-(Includes project grants provided by Davis Projects for Peace, Lang Opportunity Scholarship Program, Project Pericles Fund, and Swarthmore Foundation.)
 Applications for project funding will be received through our Common App.
+Contact: Jennifer Magee (jmagee1)

 Request a Space